gatsbyjs/gatsby/docs/tutorial/using-a-theme.md

 The Gatsby blog theme package has a component that contains the content of the site author's biography.
 The file path to that component (in the blog theme package, not your site) is `src/gatsby-theme-blog/components/bio-content.js`.
 You can find this path by looking through the theme in your site's `node_modules/gatsby-theme-blog` directory.

-If you look at the file tree of your site, you'll see it looks like this:
+If you look at the file tree of your site, you'll see it looks something like this:

 ```text
 my-blog